Our Phoenix and Tempe criminal defense lawyers explain the differences between felonies, misdemeanors, and minor offenses in Arizona.

-Speak with a Criminal Lawyer in Phoenix or Tempe for Free
+Speak with a Criminal Defense Lawyer in Phoenix for Free

-If you are facing any type of criminal charge in Arizona, the most important thing you can do is to discuss your case with an experienced criminal lawyer.
-Call 480-405-7922 or request a free initial consultation online to schedule an appointment with an attorney at The Weingart Firm as soon as possible.
+If you face any criminal charge in Arizona, the most important thing you can do is discuss your case with an experienced criminal defense lawyer.
+Call 480-405-7922 or request a free initial consultation online to schedule an appointment with a criminal attorney at The Weingart Firm as soon as possible.